sofacoustics/Ecosystem/README.md

 ### datasetdef

-A 'datasetdef' is a definition of the number files of specific datatypes are in each dataset.
+A 'datasetdef' is a definition of which datatypes are in each dataset.
 E.g. a dataaset may contain two different hrtfs and one png per record.